-The E-7 have a decent isolation performance.
+The Cowin E7 Active Noise Cancelling have a decent isolation performance.
 They actively cancel ambient noise so that you can use them during your commutes without getting distracted by all the noise around you, especially if you're listening to music.
 They also create a sufficiently good seal around your ears that doesn't leak much, which makes them an above-average option to use in quieter settings.
 However, at high enough volumes, they will be audible to the people around you, and their somewhat decent isolation won't be enough for particularly noisy environments.

 The noise isolation performance of the Cowin E7 is okay but not as good as some similar headsets we've tested like the Anker SoundCore Space NC.
-The active noise-cancelling system of the E7 achieves about 8dB of reduction in the Bass Range which is below average.
+The active noise-cancelling system achieves about 8dB of reduction in the Bass Range which is below average.
 This range is occupied by the rumble of airplane and bus engines.
-In the Mid and Treble Ranges, these headphones isolate mostly passively using their ear cups, achieving 13dB and 33dB of reduction in the Mid and Treble Ranges respectively.
+In the Mid and Treble Ranges, mostly occupied by speech, these headphones isolate passively using their ear cups, achieving 13dB and 33dB of reduction in the Mid and Treble Ranges respectively.
 Both values are within decent limits.
 However, these headphones are a bit on the noisy side, performing below average in our self-noise test.

 The leakage performance of the Cowin E7 is decent.
 The significant portion of leakage sits between 300Hz and 3KHz which is a relatively broad range and it covers most of the Mid Range.
 The results in a leakage that sounds fuller and more comprehensible than the leakage of in-ears and earbuds.
 However, the overall level of leakage is not too loud.
 So the leakage should not be an issue in most situations, unless you really blast the music in a quiet environment.